 For example, if you were to import a CSV file and your intentions were to not flag them for sync to CRM, do not map to the CRM Enable Sync field.
 Clearing the Sync Settings option ensures that any new contacts default to 0 and if a matching email address is found, its CRM Enable Sync value remains unchanged, which might be a syncing contact.

 - Manually change the CRM Enable Sync option by using the Edit Contact

 - Map the value 1 to the CRM Enable Sync field during a file import or update.

 Note: Use this technique with a file where everyone must be flagged for sync to CRM.
 Do not map a 0 as it might potentially update an existing contact record that is already syncing with CRM.
-Reverting the CRM Enable Sync flag from a 1 to a 0 cause the records to become out of sync with each other.
+Reverting the CRM Enable Sync flag from a 1 to a 0 causes the records to become out of sync with each other.

 - Standard web forms properties have an optional check box in the Form Settings section that is called Enable sync record to CRM on Submit.

 - Automated Programs have an Action that is called Sync Contact with CRM.
 Salesforce integrated clients might also use the Action that is named Add Contact to Campaign, which flags the contact for sync to CRM in addition to creating a Salesforce campaign member record.